classgraph/classgraph/README.md

 ### Usage

-There are two different mechanisms that can be employed to use the FastClasspathScanner to match classes and interfaces.
+There are two different mechanisms for using FastClasspathScanner.
 (The two mechanisms can be used together.)

 **Mechanism 1:** Create a FastClasspathScanner instance, listing package prefixes to scan within, then add one or more [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) instances to the FastClasspathScanner by calling the FastClasspathScanner's `.match...()` methods, followed by calling `.scan()` to start the scan.
 This is the pattern shown in the following example: (Note: Java 8 lambda expressions are used below to implicitly create the appropriate type of MatchProcessor corresponding to each `.match...()` method, but see [Tips](#tips) below for the Java 7 equivalent of Mechanism 1)